bkesterJP/content-ops-starter-jp2/content/pages/index.md

         self:
           textAlign: left
     subtitle: ''
-    text: >+
+    text: >
-      Jetpath Ventures partners with technical founders to help define and execute their market innovation strategy.
-We provide up to $100K in seed capital, along with hands-on support to validate market opportunities and acquire your first wave of customers.
-Following this, we assist you in raising additional capital from our network of high-net-worth individuals and venture capital firms.
+      Jetpath Ventures helps technical founders shape their business strategy with up to $100K in seed capital and hands-on support to validate opportunities and acquire early customers.
+We also assist in raising additional capital from our HNW and VC network.
+Our focus is on cloud-native products leveraging real-time data from remote machines, mobile apps, and data stores.

-      **Our passion is supporting engineers who are building hard things.** Our investment focus is on cloud-native products that utilize real-time data from remote machines, mobile applications, and data stores.
+      **Our passion is supporting engineers who are building hard things.**
     actions: []
     media:
       type: VideoBlock